cesaraustralia/GeneticRiskIndex/README.md

 Once terraform and aws-cli are installed, clone or download this repository to get started.

-# Use

-## Overview
+# Overview

-The process is broken into a number of steps:
+The process of running these scripts is broken into a number of steps:

+1. Define an AWS S3 bucket for data storage throughout the project.

-1. Set up all AWS infrastructure for the project.
+2. Set up all AWS other infrastructure with terraform.

-2. Run prefiltering, circuitscape and postprocessing iteratively until all tasks are working and outputs make sense.
+3. Run prefiltering, circuitscape and postprocessing iteratively until all tasks are working and outputs make sense.

-3. Back up all data to an S3 bucket.
+4. Back up all data to the S3 bucket.
 This can also happen during step 2.

-4. Destroy all AWS infrastructure, besides the S3 bucket.
+5. Destroy all AWS infrastructure using terraform, besides the S3 bucket.

+# Instructions

-## Set AWS credentials
+## Set AWS

 `aws cli` handles storing your aws credentials in your system.
 Terraform will use these to create instances in your account, and we